Discrete Morse Functions and Watersheds: Introduction

 The plan of this paper is the following.
 Section \ref{sec.maths} provides some basic definitions of simplicial complexes.
 We introduce here the notion of a covering pair, that is fundamental for the definition of Morse stacks.
 Section \ref{sec:stacks} recalls some definitions of simplicial stacks, which are a class of weighted simplicial complexes whose upper threshold sets are also complexes.
 Section \ref{sec:normalpseudomanifolds} proposes a new definition for normal pseudomanifolds.
 Section~\ref{sec:watersheds} provides the necessary definitions for watersheds on stacks defined on normal pseudomanifolds.
 We propose here an algorithm for computing watershed relying on the collapse operation.
 In section~\ref{sec:morse}, we introduce Morse stacks.
 Section~\ref{sec:mosewatersheds} studies the properties of watersheds on Morse stacks.
-Section~\ref{sec:mst} links watershed and the minimum spanning forest.
-We conclude the paper with a discussion in section~\ref{sec:discussion}, in which we highlight the importance of our results, both from a theoretical and a practical point of views, and we propose some perspective for future work.
+Section~\ref{sec:mst} links watersheds and minimum spanning forests.
+We conclude the paper with a discussion in section~\ref{sec:discussion}, in which we highlight the importance of our results, from both theoretical and practical points of view, and we propose some perspective for future work.

 Finally, appendix \ref{app:pseudo} shows that our definition of normal pseudomanifold is equivalent to the classical one, and appendix \ref{app:DMF} demonstrates that Morse stacks are equivalent to classical discrete Morse functions.